bmaso/tensor-algebra/README.md

 * Given two tensor expressions of some length L
   * In this example we assume the tensor length match -- ideally we would assert this assumption
 * First, join the two 1-D tensors.
-This creates a single tensor `stacked` of magnitude Lx2.
+This defines a single Lx2 tensor (called `stacked` in the code)
 * Second, reduce `stacked` in the `_Y` dimension using the `_SUM` reduction operation.
+That is, add together the L pairs in the Lx2 tensor.
 * The result will be a tensor expression yielding a 1-D tensor of magnitude L where each element is the sum of the corresponding elements in the original tensors.